 Also long gone are the throw-back formal dances where boys picked up their dates in the family car and presented her with a corsage that her mother had to help with.
 There are now quite a few prom variations, but it's still important to remember that you still need to follow some time-tested school formal etiquette guidelines.

 In the past, there were different rules for girls and boys, but that's changed too.
 The same etiquette rules and guidelines apply to both.
-The main thing to remember is to treat others with respect, follow through with the plans you agree to, and follow the rules set forth by the host school.
+The main thing to remember is to treat others with respect, follow through with the plans you agree to without flaking out on your friends, and follow the rules set forth by the host school.

 Many high schools have held onto the tradition of hosting a prom during the school year, but these events have changed a tad from decades ago when girls waited for boys to invite them and cried when no one called.
 Now anyone who wants to attend this high school dance can – with or without a date.

 That said, it's still fine to go with a date, but it isn't completely up to the boy to do all the asking.
 There is nothing wrong with the girl choosing who she wants to go with.
 Whether the girl or boy decides to go with a date, go with a group of friends, or go alone, there are certain etiquette rules that should be followed in order to have the best time and not infringe on the fun of others.

 Here are some general prom manners guidelines and tips to ensure more good memories than bad ones:

 - Be respectful of the invitation.
 When someone invites you to go to the prom, either accept or gracefully decline.
 Remember that rejection is painful, so let the other person down easily and with a smile.
 You can say that you already have a date for prom or that you're unable to attend.